greenelab/BioBombe/2.ensemble-z-analysis/README.md

 3. Correlation of input sample to reconstructed sample - Measure how well certain samples traverse through the bottleneck.
    * Calculate Pearson and Spearman correlations
    * May reveal certain biases in sample reconstruction efficiency across algorithms
-4. Correlation of input gene profile to reconstructed gene profile - Measure how well certain genes are reconstructed through the bottleneck.
-   * Calculate Pearson and Spearman correlations
-   * May reveal certain biases in in reconstruction efficiency across genes and algorithms

-The population of weight and z matrices are also saved for alternative downstream analyses.
+The population of weight and z matrices are saved for alternative downstream analyses.
-These analyses include automatic interpretation of compressed features with HetMech.

 ## Reproduce Analysis

-To rerun the analyis, perform the following:
+To rerun the analysis, perform the following:

 ```bash
 conda activate interpret-compression